po-gl/po-gl.github.io/publications.md

 layout: page
 ---

+Glines, P., Griffith, I., & Bodily, P. M. (2021).
+Software Design Patterns of Computational Creativity: a Systematic Mapping Study. *Proceedings of the 12th International Conference on Computational Creativity*, pages 218-221.

-Glines, P., Biggs, & B. Bodily, P. M. (in press).
-A Leap of Creativity: From Systems that Generalize to Systems that Filter. *Proceedings of the 11th International Conference on Computational Creativity*
+Glines, P., Biggs, B., & Bodily, P. M. (2020).
+A Leap of Creativity: From Systems that Generalize to Systems that Filter. *Proceedings of the 11th International Conference on Computational Creativity*, pages 297-302.

-Glines, P., Biggs, & B. Bodily, P. M. (in press).
+Glines, P., Biggs, B., & Bodily, P. M. (2020).
 Probabilistic Generation of Sequences Under Constraints.
-*Proceedings of the 1st Intermountain Engineering, Technology, and Computing Conference*
+*Proceedings of the 1st Intermountain Engineering, Technology, and Computing Conference*, pages 135-140.

 Bodily, P. M., Glines, P., & Biggs, B. (2019).
-"She Offered No Argument": Constrained Probabilistic Modeling for Mnemonic Device Generation. *Proceedings of the 10th International Conference on Computational Creativity*, 81-88.
+"She Offered No Argument": Constrained Probabilistic Modeling for Mnemonic Device Generation. *Proceedings of the 10th International Conference on Computational Creativity*, pages 81-88.